 During the initial planning stages you should review Evergreen's conflict of interest policy to avoid any future problems.

 Most internships are unpaid.
 Students are generally interested first and foremost in obtaining good experience in their field of interest.
 Receiving academic credit is another primary goal for doing an internship.
 This is not to say that you should not offer to pay an intern.
 If your organization has the resources, then by all means do so; it can be a real plus in attracting student applicants.
 Sometimes, organizations offer forms of compensation outside a typical hourly wage.
 These include stipends, room and board for more remote internships, or other exchanges.
 It is also possible to be listed as a state work-study eligible site, which can provide wage-reimbursement of 65% or more to approved organizations.
 Read more about work-study.

 Internships span one academic quarter.
-The internship may be renewable but this is contingent upon approval by the Academic Advising office and the faculty sponsor.
+The internship may be renewable but this is contingent upon approval by the faculty sponsor.
 Any student continuing an internship for more than one quarter must write a new Internship Learning Contract, and demonstrate learning progression in his/her internship activities and goals.

 When you agree to supervise an intern, you also agree to provide a written evaluation of the intern's learning and performance at the end of the quarter.
-For more information on the evaluation process, see the Evaluation Guidelines for Internship Supervisors and Organizations.
+For more information on the evaluation process, see the Field Supervisor Guidelines for Internship Supervisors and Organizations.